rzach/multlog/doc/multlog.md

 ### Mappings

 In its simplest and most general form, each operator is specified by its name and the mapping of input to output values.
-Again braces are used to indicate that the order in which the input tuples are assigned output values is of no significance.
-The definitions should be
-complete: every $$k$$-tuple has to be assigned exactly one value, where
-$$k>0$$ is the arity of the operator.
+The braces indicate that the order in which the input tuples are assigned output values is of no significance.
+The definitions should be complete: every $$k$$-tuple has to be assigned exactly one value, where $$k>0$$ is the arity of the operator.
 There may be several operators with the same `<opname>` but with different `<arity>`.

 Syntax: